jameBroa/oly-tracking-web-app/README.md

 # Olympic Lifting Fitness Tracker App

 # The idea
-This project aim was primarily to get me used to connectin to AWS services to retrieve information from the DynamoDB service.
+This project aim was primarily to get me used to connecting to AWS services to retrieve information from the DynamoDB service.

 It is also a good stab at making a web application for phones in particular, as a stepping stone before trying React-Native.